eizadhamdan/GPT_from_scratch/README.md

 └── output
 ```

-The complete implementation uses this pattern repeatedly across the stack.
+The complete implementation uses this pattern repeatedly across the Transformer stack.

 ---